 You can also understand more about racism by listening to stories of lived experiences.
-Use the Black Lives Matter: resources for young people resource which contains stories and experiences as well as reflective activities to explore the effects of racism on individual wellbeing.
-Listening to the voices of those who experience racism is vital to understanding it.
 However, it is important to remember that these experiences are distressing.
 Be mindful and empathetic of the mental and emotional impact of these issues on those who experience it.